An official website of the United States government

 The Federal Statistical Research Data Centers (FSRDCs) are managed by the U.S. Census Bureau.
 The Census Bureau and the Bureau of Labor Statistics have agreed to make certain BLS restricted datasets available through the FSRDC network to approved researchers.

 The Census Bureau manages multiple sites throughout the United States.
 Please see the link below for more information.
+Each researcher is only permitted to access BLS data from one approved FSRDC location.

 During the process, you will interact with the BLS Project Coordinator as well as the FSRDC Administrator.
 It is important to remember the BLS Project Coordinator and FSRDC Administrators have their own roles and responsibilities.
 See Resources for more information.